Monthly Archives: August 2018

 If you found this useful or entertaining, and you’d like to support the creation of more such content, check out my Patreon!

-I once heard one of the most talented people I know say, unironically and in all seriousness, “I don’t think I’m qualified to be on a panel abut imposter syndrome.”
+I once heard one of the most talented people I know say, unironically and in all seriousness, “I don’t think I’m qualified to be on a panel abut impostor syndrome.”

 Let that sink in for a minute.